 800 Alameda St., Los Angeles, CA 90012

 Downtown LA Walking Tours offers a special two-hour holiday-themed walking tour of downtown Los Angeles.
 “Lights, decorations, festivities and holiday cheer abound as we stroll through the central city during the most joyous time of the year!”
-Tours begin at Union Station and conclude at Pershing Square.
-Tour highlights include The Broad Museum, Grand Park with its illuminated fountain, and icicle sheets in the Old Bank District, among others.
+The tour begins at Union Station and concludes at Pershing Square.
+Tour highlights include The Broad Museum, Grand Park with its illuminated fountain, and Walt Disney Concert Hall, among others.
 Check the website for ticket information.

 Holiday in the Park